Skip to main content

 • stability

-The game's stability is frequently criticized, with users reporting numerous bugs, glitches, and performance issues, particularly in co-op mode, which is described as a "buggy hell."
-While single-player mode is somewhat stable, players encounter frustrating problems such as bad hit registration, clipping issues, and unresponsive controls.
-Overall, the game's lack of polish detracts from the experience, despite its enjoyable retro feel.
+The game's stability is frequently criticized, with players reporting numerous bugs, glitches, and performance issues, particularly in co-op mode.
+While single-player experiences are somewhat stable, the overall gameplay is marred by frustrating technical problems, including hit registration errors and unresponsive controls.
+Despite its retro charm, the lack of polish and persistent glitches detract significantly from the enjoyment.

-• “This game is buggy, has bad hit registration, and bizarre key mappings that you can't change.
-Developers like this make me wonder if they think customers are the enemy.”
+• “This one is buggy, has bad hit registration, and bizarre key mappings that you can't change (developers like this make me wonder if they think customers are the enemy).”

 • atmosphere

-The game's atmosphere is characterized by its dark gothic fantasy aesthetic, enhanced by chunky retro graphics, well-crafted sprite work, and a fittingly grim soundtrack.
-Players appreciate the blend of gratuitous violence and nostalgic design reminiscent of classic titles like "Ghosts 'n' Goblins" and "Altered Beast," creating a captivating and immersive experience.
-Overall, the atmosphere is described as dark, intense, and spectacular, contributing significantly to the game's appeal.
+The atmosphere of the game is characterized by its dark gothic fantasy aesthetic, enhanced by chunky retro graphics, well-crafted sprite work, and a fittingly grim soundtrack.
+The combination of exaggerated violence, relentless action, and nostalgic design elements creates a captivating and immersive experience reminiscent of classic titles like "Ghosts 'n' Goblins" and "Altered Beast."
+Overall, players find the atmosphere to be spectacular and engaging, contributing significantly to the game's appeal.

 • “The sprite-work and music is wonderfully crafted into this darkly atmospheric action sidescroller (homage to the arcade and SNES games of yore).”